 Indeed, the way becomes a dirt lane within a few meters.

-In about only 600 meters on day six, the Camino Inglés walks by the Mesón Museo, the incredible place where we ate dinner on day five.
+After about only 600 meters on day six, the Camino Inglés walks by the Mesón Museo, the incredible place where we ate dinner on day five.
 They were closed as we walked by.
 I doubt it opens much before 9:00 in the morning.

-In another 600 meters, we turned right by the 52 kilometer marker, shown below.
+After another 600 meters, we turned right by the 52 kilometer marker, shown below.
 We were more than halfway to Santiago and our final two days were to be long ones.

-In 1/4 kilometer from the 52k marker, turn left, then an almost immediate right turn at the red brick building shown below.
+In 1/4 kilometer from the 52k marker, turn left, then an almost immediate right turn at the crumbling red brick building shown below.

 We came to a T-intersection and turned left onto this winding paved road through more forest.
 The deep shadows of the early morning light lifted my spirits, as the freshness of a new day always does.